aznxluvlyguy4u/wiki1/A-Z Guide to prepare CurrentRMS data for production.md

 # 1. Add "Custom Field" "product_options" to the "Product" module

+Products can have different options, such as:
+    - color (red, yellow, etc)
+    - size (S, M, L, etc)

 1. Add a ```List of Value``` named ```Product Option```
     - System Setup -> List of Values -> Add List of Values ```Product Option```
     - Add the options that any product can have, and prefix it with ```product_option_``` such as ```product_option_size```